0ne3y3/VirtualStudio/Plugins/RedTechArtTools/README.md

 Unreal Engine 5 Plugin for a variety of Tech Art Tools and features.

-Compatible with Unreal Engine verion 5.0.1+
+Compatible with Unreal Engine verion 5.4.0+ (See other branches for other engine versions.
+Not all features will be supported on all versions.)

 ## Installation